 Almost everybody has heard of Bitcoin.
 It’s always in the news, on social media, and discussed in social circles of every kind.
 It’s not just the flavor of the week, though.
-Bitcoin is the real deal and has been for the last four years.
+Bitcoin is the real deal and has been for the last few years.
 The impact that it has made on the financial world in such a short amount of time is unprecedented.
 Plenty of people are aware that Bitcoin exists, but there aren’t too many people that know what it is or fully understand it.

 You don’t have to spend hours on market analysis to trade with Bitcoin News Trader, meaning you have more time to learn about Bitcoin on a practical level than only being aware of the trading theory.
 Signing up with Bitcoin News Trader is quick and straightforward.
-All we need from you is your phone number and email.
+If you wish to do so, all you need to provide is your phone number and email.
 Once you verify that information, you can start trading right away.

 Bitcoin is a cryptocurrency.
 In other words, it’s digital money.
 Whereas the dollar is physical, you have notes and coins; Bitcoin is fully digitized.
 You can still own units of it, but you can’t hold those units in your hand.